-The health effects of air pollution have been estimated for both household air pollution and ambient air pollution.
+The health effects of both household air pollution and ambient air pollution have been estimated.
 An observed correlation between air pollution and health outcomes does not necessarily imply a causal effect of air pollution on morbidity or mortality.
-Other factors, such as socio-economic status, are possibly the true determinants of these health outcomes, while these factors are more prevalent in areas with severe air pollution.
+Other factors, such as socioeconomic status, are possibly the true determinants of these health outcomes, and these factors are more prevalent in areas with severe air pollution.
 These factors that are correlated with both air pollution and health outcomes are called confounders.
 Different methods have been used to estimate the causal effect of acute and sustained air pollution on mortality and morbidity, while properly taking into account the confounders.
-In such studies, air pollution is measured by the average daily or annual concentration of Particulate Matter (PM), PM{10} or $PM{2.5}$ in micrograms per cubic meter (ug/m3).
-PM{10} ($PM{2.5}$) describes inhalable particles with diameters that are 10 (2.5) micrometers and smaller (WHO 2021). $PM{2.5}$ poses the greater risk to health and the latest WHO recommendation is exposure below 5 ug/m3 annually and 15 ug/m3 in 24 hours.
+In such studies, air pollution is measured by the average daily or annual concentration of particulate matter (PM), PM{10} or $PM{2.5}$ in micrograms per cubic meter (μ g/m3).
+PM{10} ($PM{2.5}$) describes inhalable particles with diameters that are 10 (2.5) micrometers and smaller (WHO 2021). $PM{2.5}$ poses the greater risk to health, and the latest World Health Organization recommendation is exposure below 5 μ g/m3 annually and 15 μ g/m3 in 24 hours.

 Time series studies.
-A typical time-series study correlates daily variations in morbidity or mortality in a city with monitored levels of air pollution.
+A typical time series study correlates daily variations in morbidity or mortality in a city with monitored levels of air pollution.
 Such studies need to include time-varying confounders, such as weather, seasonality, or days of the week.
-It should be emphasized that such studies capture the effects of changes in acute, rather than long-term, exposure: the impact of a spike in pollution on a particular day on deaths or morbidity a few days later.
+It should be emphasized that such studies capture the effects of changes in acute, rather than long-term, exposure, that is, the impact of a spike in pollution on a particular day on deaths or morbidity a few days later.

-Time-series studies began in the 1970s and 1980s, with modern studies dating from the 1990s.
-Two notable multi-city time-series studies are the National Morbidity and Mortality Study (NMMAPS) in the United States (Samet et al. 2000), which covered more than 90 cities in the United States, and Air Pollution and Health: A European Approach (APHEA) conducted in 32 cities in Europe (Katsouyanni and APHEA Group 2006).
-Both found around 0.5 percent increase in total mortality per 10 ug/m3 increase in PM10.
+Time series studies began in the 1970s and 1980s, with modern studies dating from the 1990s.
+Two notable multicity time series studies are the National Morbidity and Mortality Study in the United States (Samet et al. 2000), which covered more than 90 cities in the United States; and Air Pollution and Health: A European Approach, conducted in 32 cities in Europe (Katsouyanni and APHEA Group 2006).
+Both found about a 0.5 percent increase in total mortality per 10 μ g/m3 increase in PM10.

 Cohort studies.
 Prospective cohort studies follow a group of individuals over time and measure an association between longer-term exposures and morbidity and mortality.
 Pope et al. (2002) report significant impacts of exposure to $PM{2.5}$ in cities in the United States on all-cause cardiopulmonary and lung cancer mortality.
-A 10 ug/m3 increase in $PM{2.5}$, comparable to a 50 percent increase in the level of Colombo's average $PM{2.5}$ level,9 is associated with an increase in non-trauma mortality by 4-6 percent.
+A 10 μg/m3 increase in $PM{2.5}$, comparable to a 50 percent increase in the level of Colombo's average $PM{2.5}$ level,^a is associated with an increase in nontrauma mortality of 4-6 percent.
 This work formed the basis of early studies of the global burden of air pollution (Cohen et al. 2004).
-The 2019 Global Burden of Disease includes meta-analyses of studies linking PM{2.5} to type II diabetes and low birthweight (Murray et al. 2020).
+The 2019 Global Burden of Disease Study includes meta-analyses of studies linking $PM{2.5}$ to type 2 diabetes and low birthweight (Murray et al. 2020).